Proteus-tech/deploy/README.markdown

 If you find `Django==1.4` and `proteus-deploy==0.0.7` in your environment, then everything is good!
 Now you can start a new project (See Create a project section).

+NOTE: If you not have virtualenvwrapper, you can see installation virtualenvwrapper guide [here](https://github.com/Proteus-tech/deploy/wiki/Scenario-of-installation-virtualenvwrapper).

 ### Development installation:

 First, clone the project, then follow the steps below: